Best Places to Go Ice Skating in Indianapolis | Where to Chill Out Year Round

 9022 East 126th Street, Fishers

-TWO skating rinks are open for public skating most weekends during the fall and winter months and during the week.
+TWO skating rinks are open for public skating most weekends during the fall and winter months and the week.
 Check the schedule to confirm public skate times.
-Indy Fuel Tank in Fishers also offers ice skating birthday parties.
+Indy Fuel Tank ice skating in Fishers also offers ice skating birthday parties.

 Ice Skating in Carmel